samplchallenges/SAMPL6/README.md

 # The SAMPL6 Blind Prediction Challenge for Computational Chemistry

 This repository gives challenge details and inputs for the SAMPL6 challenge.
-First phase of SAMPL6 challenge (host-guest, pKa, SAMPLing) has now ended, but the files are maintained here for the record.
-SAMPL6 Part II log *P* prediction challenge is currently open to submissions.
+First part of SAMPL6 phase was composed of host-guest, pKa, SAMPLing challenges which took place between August 2017-January 2018.
+SAMPL6 Part II log *P* prediction challenge took place between November 2018 - March 2019.
+All SAMPL6 challenges have now ended, but the files are maintained here for the record.

 This cycle we have migrated the data download package to GitHub so it will be version controlled and more broadly acccessible.
 **Because these files are available publicly, we have no record of who downloads them.
 Therefore, you should sign up for notifications**.